 - Diploma or BA Degree Certificate (photocopy is sufficient, don`t has to be translated for application)

 - Confirmation of work experience

-- Applicants whose first language is not German: TestDaF (Language certificate “Deutsch als Fremdsprache” minimum 16 points, C1/2) or at least proof of profound knowledge of German language (level B1/2).
+- Applicants whose first language is not German: TestDaF (Language certificate “Deutsch als Fremdsprache”, 12-16 points or equivalent), if not yet available: current proof of language level (A1 – B1)

 - Interviews (per invitation) to be announced

 STEP 1: after receiving the application documents (25%)

 - Subject-specific skills due to the previous studies, the qualification (transcript)

 - An artistic aptitude for the study Bühnenbild_Szenischer Raum